niall-calvert/Diversity-Thompson-Sampling-for-Bayesian-Optimization-Toy-Example/README.md

 # Diversity-Filtered Batch Thompson Sampling

 This project builds on the BoTorch batch Thompson sampling tutorial for Bayesian optimization.
-In the baseline method, a Gaussian process model is fit to the observed data, a Sobol candidate set is generated, and `MaxPosteriorSampling` selects the next batch of points to evaluate.
+In the baseline method, a Gaussian process model is fit to the observed data, a Sobol candidate set is generated, and `MaxPosteriorSampling` selects the next batch of points to evaluate using cholesky decomposition.

 My modification oversamples Thompson candidates before choosing the final batch.
 Instead of sampling only `batch_size` points, it first samples a larger pool: